tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

   > If no result is received within the specified time,
   > the function call fails and the caller exits.

-- since user rate store registry monitors all agents, it will receive and handle monitor `:DOWN` message sent by `Process.monitor/1` but it's **unknown** when `:DOWN` message will arrive since it was sent asynchronously
+- since user rate store registry monitors all stores, it will receive and handle monitor `:DOWN` message sent by `Process.monitor/1` but it's **unknown** when `:DOWN` message will arrive since it was sent asynchronously

-- another request for the same `user_id` is received and new user handler process is spawned but `:DOWN` message hasn't been received yet so user rates are not reloaded
+- another request for the same `user_id` is received and new user handler process is spawned but `:DOWN` message hasn't been received yet so user rates are not reloaded (it's skipped because store PID is still present in store registry)

-- `:DOWN` message is received and handled in user rate store registry - agent PID is removed from ETS table
+- `:DOWN` message is received and handled in user rate store registry - store PID (that is agent PID) is removed from ETS table

-- agent value is attempted to be retrieved to delete user rate from store but store PID (that is agent PID) is gone now which results into manually raised error
+- agent value is attempted to be retrieved to delete user rate from store but store PID is gone now which results into runtime error (I raise it manually when store is not found in store registry)

 SUMMARY:

-user rate store (agent) crashes in previous request but `:DOWN` message is received while processing current request only - after loading user rates (actual reloading of user rates is skipped as store PID is still present) but before accessing user rate store.
+user rate store crashes in previous request but `:DOWN` message is received while processing current request only - after loading user rates but before using the store (error occurs because store PID is removed from ETS table but anyway agent process is not alive now).

 once again IDK how to solve this problem properly - this must be a rare case so I've just made an error message more informative.